type-null/Collection-of-Collections/README.md

 # Collection of Collections
 Internet has been too wide to see in detail.
-Curate some lists of things.
+Here curated some lists of things.

 ## Contents